daangn/KarrotListKit/README.md

   )
 ```

-The first parameter, `offset`, is an enum of type `ReachedEndEvent.OffsetFromBottom`, allowing users to set the trigger condition.
+The first parameter, `offset`, is an enum of type `ReachedEndEvent.OffsetFromEnd`, allowing users to set the trigger condition.

 Two options are provided: